fmiguelgodinho/dsliot-prototype-difctunl/README.md

 5. To inspect the network you have just launched use `docker ps`.
 All 20 peer nodes and 4 orderer nodes should be up and running, together with their respective chaincode containers, CouchDB instances and consensus cluster nodes (either Kafka or BFT-SMaRt).

+The network will default to a lenient threshold signature endorsement policy which allows all nodes

 ## Source-code

 #### Open issues